 You can filter on any Priority by changing the Min Priority field in the Property Editor.
 You will only then see alarms displayed in the Alarm Status Table for the priority you set in the Property Editor and higher alarms.
-This example sets the Min Priority to 'Medium' priority, and the table displays only Medium, High, and Critical alarms.
+This example sets the Min Priority to 'High' priority, and the table displays only High, and Critical alarms.
 The number of alarms operators have to view can be narrowed down by using the Min Priority filter.

 Filtering on Alarm State

 There are four alarm states that an alarm can be in; 'Active and Unacknowledged', 'Active and Acknowledged', 'Clear and Unacknowledged', and 'Clear and Acknowledged'.
 Each of the four alarm states has a different color so you can quickly identify and respond to the most critical alarms.
 To enable and disable filtering for any of the alarm states, go to the Filters group in the Property Editor.

 This example shows only alarms for Active and Unacked, and Clear and Acked.
 A good business practice is to show only the Active alarms that are either Unacknowledged or Acknowledged.
 It also reduces the number of alarms an operator has to scroll through.

 Filtering on Source Path and Display Path

 The Alarm Status Table has the capability to filter alarms based on the Source Path or Display Path.